whuang369/Frontier-CS/algorithmic/README.md

 3. **Submit** to judge server
 4. **Poll** for result
 5. **Score** based on test case pass rate

+The judge sever will save solutions and their detailed judging results under the folder `algorithmic/submissions`.

 ### Judge API